-For the fiscal year ended March 28, 2009 FION 13 OR 15(d) OF THE SECURITIES AND EXCHANGE ACT OF 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number 333-124824 RBC BEARINGS INCORPORATED Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 95-4372080 (I.R.S.
-Employer Identification No.) One Tribology Center, Oxford, CT (Address of principal executive offices) (Fig. 2) 06478 (Zip Code) (203) 267-7001 egistrant's telephone number, including area code) s registered pursuant to Section 12(b) of the Act: None ities registered pursuant to Section 12(g) of the Act: Cl ass A Common Stock, Par Value \$0.01 per Share (Title of class) Indicate by check mark if the registrant is a well-know n seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No o Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o $$ No $$ filed all reports required to be filed by Section 13 or Section 15(d) of the Securities Exchange Act of rter period that the registrant was required to file such reports), and (2) has been subject to such filing nitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to ation S-T during the preceding 12 months (or for such shorter period that the registrant was required to s pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best mation statements incorporated by reference in Part III of this Form 10-K or any amendment to this , and the second e accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the ler" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Accelerated filer o Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o Indicate by check mark whether the registrant is a shel company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No ☑ Common Stock held by non-affiliates of the registrant on September 27, 2008 (based on the registrant's Class A Common Stock, as reported by the Nasdaq National Market) was approximately tstanding of the registrant's Class A Common Stock at May 19, 2009: Shares of Class A Common Stock, par value \$0.01 per share.

-Documents Incorporated by Reference:

-Portions of the registrant's proxy statement to be filed within 120 days of the close of the registrant's fiscal year in connection with the registrant's Annual Meeting of Shareholders to be held September 9, 2009 are incorporated by reference into Part III of this Form 10-K.
+(Mark One) ☑ ANNUAL REPORT PURSUANT TO ACT OF 1934 O SECTION 13 OR 15(d) OF THE SECURITIES AND EXCHANGE For the fiscal year ended April 3, 201 0 T TO SECTION 13 OR 15(d) OF THE SECURIT TES EXCHANGE For the transition period fromto Commission file number 333-124824 RBC BEARINGS INCORPORATE (Exact name of registrant as specified in its charge).
+Delaware (State or other jurisdiction of incorporation or organization) 95-4372080 (I.R.S.
+Employer Identification No.) One Tribology Center, Oxford, CT (Address of principal executive offices) (203) 267-7001 (Registrant's telephone number, including area 06478 (Zip Code) a code) S ecurities registered pursuant to Section 12(b) of th Securities registered pursuant to Section 12(g) of Class A Common Stock, Par Value \$0.01 per S (Title of class) Share Indicate by check mark if the registrant is a well -known seasoned issuer, as defined in Rule 405 or f the Securities Act.
+Yes 🗹 No 🗆 Indicate by check mark if the registrant is not re quired to file reports pursuant to Section 13 or Sec tion 15(d) of the Act.
+Yes Indicate by check mark whether the registrant: 1934 during the preceding 12 months (or for su requirements for the past 90 days.
+Yes 🗹 No ch shorter period that the registrant was required to tion 13 or Section 15(d) of the Securities Exchange Act of o file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has to be submitted and posted pursuant to Rule 4 required to submit and post such files).
+Yes 05 of Regulation S-T during the preceding 12 m orate Web site, if any, every Interactive Data File required nonths (or for such shorter period that the registrant was Indicate by check mark if disclosure of delinque best of registrant's knowledge, in definitive prothis Form 10-K. □ ent filers pursuant to Item 405 of Regulation S-K oxy or information statements incorporated by reference I is not contained herein, and will not be contained, to the erence in Part III of this Form 10-K or any amendment to the definitions of "large accelerated filer." "acc s a large accelerated filer, an accelerated filer, a relerated filer" and "smaller reporting company" is ted filer Non-accelerated filer (Do not ch non-accelerated filer or a smaller reporting company.
+See in Rule 12b-2 of the Exchange Act.
+(Check one): eeck if a smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes s of the registrant on September 26, 2009 (based on the ock, as reported by the Nasdaq National Market) was Number of sha res outstanding of the registrant's Class A Commo 2,423 Shares of Class A Common Stock, par value Portions of the registrant's proxy statement to be Meeting of Shareholders to be held September 8 Documents Incorporated by Reference: be filed within 120 days of the close of the registra 3, 2010 are incorporated by reference into Part III of ant's fiscal year in connection with the registrant's Annual